sslivkoff/toolcache/README.md

 # toolcache

-`toolcache` makes it easy to create and configure caches in python
+`toolcache` makes it simple to create and configure caches in python

 ## Features
 - save caches to memory or to disk